haasonsaas/pasteflow/README.md

 The app runs in the menu bar.
 Use the hotkey to open the diff panel.

+## Notes
+- Pasteflow simulates `Cmd+V` after copying the transformed text; macOS may prompt for Accessibility permission.
+- LLM rules are supported in config but are off by default and require explicit per-rule opt-in.

 ## Config
 Pasteflow loads `~/.config/pasteflow/config.toml`.
 If it doesn't exist, the app will create it from the bundled defaults.